Suzette Quintanilla

-Suzette Michele Quintanilla-Arriaga (born June 29, 1967) is an American business executive who is the current chief executive officer of Q-Productions.
-Suzette began her musical career as the drummer for Selena y Los Dinos, a Tejano band that featured her elder brother, A.B.
-Quintanilla, on bass guitar and her younger sister, Selena, as the lead vocalist.
+Suzette Michele Quintanilla-Arriaga (born June 29, 1967) is an American business executive who is the chief executive officer of Q-Productions.
+Quintanilla began her musical career as the drummer for Selena y Los Dinos, a Tejano band with her elder brother, A.B.
+Quintanilla, on bass guitar and her younger sister, Selena, as lead vocalist.
 In 1989, the group secured a recording contract with EMI Latin.
-Following a series of critically acclaimed and commercially successful albums, the label strategized a crossover for Selena into the mainstream English-language pop market.
-After Selena's death on March 31, 1995, Suzette retired from performing and devoted herself to safeguarding and promoting Selena's image through a variety of initiatives in collaboration with her family.
-She oversaw operations at the Selena Etc. boutiques, later expanding the brand's presence into major department stores, before the boutiques' closure in 2009.
+After a series of critically-praised and commercially-successful albums, Selena crossed over into the English-language pop market.
+She was murdered on March 31, 1995; Suzette retired from performing and focused on safeguarding Selena's image with her family.
+Quintanilla oversaw operations at the Selena Etc. boutiques and expanding the brand in department stores before the boutiques closed in 2009.

-Suzette was appointed chief executive of Q-Productions in May 2016, after her father, Abraham Quintanilla stepped down.
-She oversees the label's operations, manages the Selena Museum, and directs licensing initiatives for Selena-related ventures.
-Under her leadership, Selena-themed graphic T-shirt collections were introduced into major retail outlets such as Forever 21, Hot Topic, Target, and Urban Outfitters.
-Her collaboration with MAC Cosmetics on a Selena-inspired makeup collection marked the most significant product launch in the brand's history, becoming one of its most sought-after and critically acclaimed releases.
-Suzette served as executive producer of Selena: The Series (2020–21) on Netflix, which ranked among the platform's most-streamed TV series across the United States, Mexico, and regions of Central and South America.
-Suzette's involvement in these projects, along with the creation of a Selena wax figure for Madame Tussauds Hollywood, has contributed to maintaining and increasing Selena's visibility in popular culture.
+She became chief executive of Q-Productions in May 2016 after her father, Abraham Quintanilla, stepped down.
+Quintanilla manages the Selena Museum and directs licensing for Selena-related ventures.
+Selena-themed T-shirts were introduced in retail outlets such as Forever 21, Hot Topic, Target and Urban Outfitters, and Quintanilla collaborated with MAC Cosmetics on a Selena-inspired makeup collection.
+She was executive producer of Selena: The Series (2020–21) on Netflix, one of the platform's most-streamed TV series in the United States, Mexico, and parts of Central and South America.
+Quintanilla's involvement with a Selena wax figure in Madame Tussauds Hollywood has also maintained Selena's visibility in popular culture.